 We will not ask for information about minors, and we ask that you do not supply information about minors to us.
 Individuals must be over 18 years of age to do business with Firma.

-We will not request information that would not be necessary for you to do business with us, such as information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, health information or information concerning a person’s sex life or sexual orientation.
+We will not request information that would not be necessary for you to do business with us, such as information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, health information or information concerning a person’s sex life or sexual orientation.

 While Firma does not seek to collect the information described above, this information may be inadvertently captured through our interactions with you.
 For example, you may advise that you are feeling ill in the same email that you provide us with transaction instructions.
 Because we capture the email for recordkeeping purposes as it includes transaction details, we will have also inadvertently captured information about your health.

 In rare cases, we may inadvertently request personal information that we would otherwise not collect in normal business practices.
 For example, we may require the purpose of your transaction, or an invoice to support your transaction if it involves money going to a certain parts of the world.
 Let’s say that the purpose of your transaction is to pay for the medical bills for a child family member.
 If you provide that information to us, we would have collected information on a minor, information on that child’s health.

 If we make a general request for information, we ask that you advise us that your answer could include personal information or information on a minor.
 We will then assess if we can satisfy our contractual or legal requirements in a different way, or if the information is necessary to facilitate your transaction request with us.
 If the information happens to be necessary, we will inform you.
 You can then make a choice to either provide us with the consent to process your information specifically for that transaction request, or you may choose to modify your transaction request with us.

 We protect your information from any accidental or unauthorised access, modification, or loss.
 This protection includes both physical and IT security measures, including the following: